Chart Color Schemes

 Age

-Unanderra - Mount Kembla's median age exceeds the national pattern
+Unanderra - Mount Kembla's population is slightly older than the national pattern